MeteoSwiss/realtime_pollen_calibration/README.rst

 ``hour_incr``: Increment of the timestamp of the outfile relative to the infile in hours (defaults to 1; negative values also supported).
 This parameter should be adapted if the calibration is done for a subsequent run more than one hour ahead.

 ``max_miss_stns``: Maximum number of stations allowed to be missing (defaults to 4).
-If more stations are missing, the package exits with status 1 and tells the user.
+If more stations are missing, the package exits and tells the user.

+``weighting_type``: Type of weighting used for the 120h pollen history.
+One of "constant" (default; same weights for all 120h), "switch" (sigmoidal decrease of older data), "linear" (linear decrease from 1 to zero back in time), "stepwise" (latest 36h get the same weights, older data zero).

+``max_param``: Maximum allowed value for the tune parameter.
+If the updated value exceeds this maximum, it is set to this maximum.

+``min_param``: Minimum allowed value for the tune parameter.
+If the updated value is below this minimum, it is set to this minimum.

+``ipstyle``: Interpolation style used for spatial interpolation of station data to grid points.
+Options are "idw" (default; inverse distance weighting), "rbf_mq" (multiquadric radial basis function), "rbf_g" (gaussian radial basis function).

+``eps_val``: Epsilon value used in the radial basis function interpolation.
+Relevant only if ``ipstyle`` is set to "rbf_mq" or "rbf_g".
+Defaults to 1.

 Development Setup with Conda and Poetry